Raidriar796/StresslessHeadless/README.md

 ## Commands added by this mod:

 - stress <enable/disable>
-  - Practically disables the mod during runtime.
-Primarily for A/B testing or for quickly checking if StresslessHeadless is causing any issues.
+  - Undoes or reapplies all changes by this mod.
+Primarily for A/B testing or checking if the mod is causing issues.

 ## Why does the headless client do this if it's not needed?